Table of Contents

 4. Appetite Control

-Some EAAs, especially leucine, can help reduce hunger and support better dietary adherence.
+Some EAAs, especially leucine, can help reduce hunger and support better dietary adherence, which lines up with what’s covered in the guide on using amino acid supplements to manage appetite.

 EAAs combined with electrolytes may help reduce weakness, fatigue, and low energy during the early phase of keto adaptation.